AlexandrKhurs/alxdev-breadcrumbs/README.md

 *_the funny thing: the best and the most flexible breadcrumbs I've found - are the parts of seo plugins (top 2 in WP market, you know 'em), but if you don’t really want the whole all-inclusive bunch of features (and all those annoying "buy pro " offers attached) - I'd say that you are on the right way right now :)_
 ### Downsides
-- the plugin is half-baked (made by myself, for bymself, and without thinking about anyone else... sorry dudes :).
+- the plugin is half-baked (made by myself, for bymself, and without thinking about anyone else... sorry dudes..
 - all settings should be made via code so far (see wp-content/plugins/alxdev-breadcrumbs/config.php).
 ### Things you should know
 - "Home" is always displayed in the breadcrumbs(you cand turn 'em off).